microbiomedata/ReadbasedAnalysis/README.rst

 Requisite databases:
 ~~~~~~~~~~~~~~~~~~~~

-The database for each tool must be downloaded and installed.
+The database for each tool must be downloaded and installed if you want to use that tool.
 These databases total 152 GB.

 - GOTTCHA2 database (gottcha2/):